-Employees who wish to buy back health insurance coverage will have to meet any evidence of insurability requirements or pre-existing condition clause in effect at the time they opt in to the health insurance plan.
+Employees who wish to re-enroll into insurance coverage will have to meet any evidence of insurability requirements or pre-existing condition clause in effect at the time they opt in to the insurance plan.

 New employees are not required to participate in the health insurance plan and may designate such at the time of hire.
-For any employee who chooses to cancel or decline the Village of Algonquin's health insurance option, the Village in exchange will give that employee an additional \$50.00 each pay period.
-As with the initial program, all applicable payroll deductions will apply to this incentive payment.
-This \$50.00 incentive will continue to be paid each pay period for as long as you choose to decline the Village of Algonquin's health insurance coverage.
-This incentive program will begin effective July 1, 2000 and will be on going.
+For any employee who chooses to cancel or decline the Village of Algonquin's health insurance option, the Village, in exchange, will give that employee an additional stipend each pay period (this incentive does not apply to the dental insurance plan).
+All applicable payroll deductions will apply to this incentive payment.
+This stipend will be paid each pay period for as long as you choose to decline the Village of Algonquin's health insurance coverage.
+This incentive program was effective July 1, 2000, and is ongoing.

-3.12.3.
-Continuation of Health Insurance (COBRA)
+3.13.3.
+Continuation of Health Insurance (COBRA) For further details, see Appendix B of this manual.